CBD Oil

 If your goal is to maximize the CBN content in your cannabis flower, the best way to achieve that goal would be to keep your flower out of direct sunlight, but in a container that is exposed to fresh oxygen.
 If your goal is to keep your THC from oxidizing, check out our blog post on bulk flower storage here.

-Perceived Use of CBN vs. CBD
+Perceived Use of CBN and CBD

 CBD’s potential uses have been and are currently being researched.
 Some of these effects include: